 Joseph Pearson is a writer and historian, author of the books My Grandfather’s Knife (HarperCollins, The History Press, forthcoming 2022) and Berlin (Reaktion Press, 2017).
-His work has appeared in the New England Review, AGNI, PRISM International and many other publications.
+His work has appeared in the New England Review, AGNI, PRISM International and many other publications, and he is the author of one of Berlin’s favourite blogs, The Needle.
 Since 2014, he has been the essayist of the Schaubühne Theatre.
 He lectures in Berlin at a German university, the Barenboim-Said Akademie.

 1994 The United World College of the Adriatic, Duino, Italy.